By Emma Athena

 No boards or commissions have legislative power: Legislative authority falls solely within city council.
 Most boards and commissions are advisory in nature — city council is not obligated to follow their advice and can deviate from any policy recommendations.

 The Planning Board, however, has some quasi-judicial powers, meaning decisions from this board — mostly about how to use land in the city — are final unless “called up” (reviewed) by council.
-Also, the Open Space Board of Trustees and the Parks and Recreation Advisory Board play judicial roles: they must formally recommend the disposal or The process of taking over Xcel’s physical system.
-Technically, Boulder would buy it.
-But because ... of open space and/or park lands before council can approve such an action.
+Also, the Open Space Board of Trustees and the Parks and Recreation Advisory Board play judicial roles: they must formally recommend the disposal or acquisition of open space and/or park lands before council can approve such an action.

 And, as previously mentioned, authorities like the Beverage Licensing Authority and the newly formed Cannabis Licensing and Advisory Board have some decision-making power.